How to eat vegan while traveling.

 - Soymilk and cereal

-- Hummus with pre-cut vegetables to snack on.
+- Hummus with pre-cut vegetables or pretzles

 - Refried beans, salsa and wraps to make easy tacos.
 You can warm them up in a gas station microwave.